Leopard-2019/PREDICTING-PGA-TOUR-PLAYER-S-CHANCE-TO-WIN-A-PGA-TOUR-TOURNAMENT/README.md

 <h2>Main Conclusions & Recomendations</h2>
 <p>1.
 The final dataset, after cleaning (there was not need to remove outliers), dropping unnecessary columns consists of 22 columns and 3256 rows.
 The target columns was "Win" which stands:  Win in a PGA tournament during the period 2011-2021</p>
-<p>2. it is thougth that the best classification model is the K-Nearest Neighbor, because it ranked the most widely known important player's statistics among the top five to win a PGA golf tournament.
+<p>2. it is thougth that the best classification model is  a close call between the K-Nearest Neighbor, and Random Forest, However, The former ranked the most widely known important golf player's statistics among the top five to win a PGA golf tournament.
 Also,the importance value is
 more evenly distribute among those top five, which make sense.However, all models performed relative poorly in the recall score.</p>
 <p> 3.
 The metric used to estimate the optimum parameters for each model was 'roc_auc' for the Logistic Regression, and K-Nearest Neighbor, since it works quite well for imbalance data </p>
 <p> 4.
 The precision-recall curve was chosen also as a indicator, since works much better for moderate to large imbalanced data than the ROC-curve, which is the case for the dataset used in this analysis.</p>